Stephen Offley1

 Last Edited=12 Sep 2008

-Hannah Vanderplank is the daughter of Samuel Vanderplank.1 She married Sir Edward Hulse, 2nd Bt., son of Sir Edward Hulse, 1st Bt. and Elizabeth Levett, on 23 February 1741/42.2 She died on 16 December 1803.2
+Hannah Vanderplank was the daughter of Samuel Vanderplank.1 She married Sir Edward Hulse, 2nd Bt., son of Sir Edward Hulse, 1st Bt. and Elizabeth Levett, on 23 February 1741/42.2 She died on 16 December 1803.2

 From 23 February 1741/42, her married name became Hulse.